 In 2018, the Brentwood community supported a no-tax increase bond issue for necessary renovations to the middle and high school.
 The Middle/High School project was the first phase in a two-part effort to provide all Brentwood students with access to safe, comfortable learning areas equipped for providing quality 21st century learning opportunities.

 On January 21st, the Brentwood School Board voted to place Prop E on the April 7th, 2020 ballot.
 Prop E seeks voter authority to issue $29 million in bonds to upgrade elementary school facilities by completely rebuilding McGrath Elementary and renovating Mark Twain.
 This bond will add an additional forty-seven cents per one hundred dollars of assessed valuation.
+In March, the April 7th election was postponed to June 2, 2020.

 Our Promise - What does "PROP E" mean?